Adjuvant Nivolumab in Resected Esophageal or Gastroesophageal Junction Cancer

 Source: View publication →

-In patients with resected esophageal or gastroesophageal junction cancer who had residual pathologic disease after neoadjuvant chemoradiotherapy, adjuvant nivolumab significantly prolonged disease-free survival compared with placebo.
+In patients with resected esophageal or gastroesophageal junction cancer and residual pathologic disease after neoadjuvant chemoradiotherapy, adjuvant nivolumab significantly prolonged disease-free survival compared to placebo.

 Key Findings